Glandulars refer to raw animal glandulars and non-glandular tissues or extracts of these tissues that are normally dried and grounded.

 Many with Adrenal Fatigue are taking prescription thyroid medication.
 The use of thyroid glandular in an Adrenal Fatigue setting is therefore usually not necessary.
 In fact, concurrent use of thyroid glandular and prescription thyroid replacement may lead to hyperthyroidism.
 If indeed the thyroid needs support, there are many other more gentle nutrients (such as kelp, iodine, tyrosine) which can serve as first line support to start.
 Low thyroid function secondary to Adrenal Fatigue usually improves by itself once adrenal function is normalized.

 2. Adrenal Glandulars

 First and commonly, the body may develop tolerance, and over time, more glandular are needed to produce the same effect.
 Second, at high dose, these glandular may actually trigger and precipitate adrenal crisis as the body's ability to handle the stimulant reaches maximum tolerance level.
 Sufferers may experience a "wired and tired" feeling resulting in insomnia and hyper-irritability along with extreme fatigue.
 Third, withdrawal and rebound symptoms may surface when the glandular are stopped, evidenced by even greater fatigue.
-Fourth, glandular may trigger a series of paradoxical and undesirable effect, ranging from extreme fatigue, palpitation, blood pressure sensitivity, anxiety, among others.
+Fourth, glandular may trigger a series of paradoxical and undesirable effect, ranging from extreme fatigue, palpitation, blood pressure sensitivity, and anxiety, among others.

 Because of these possible side effects, the general consumer should use adrenal glandular on a short term basis provided that the Adrenal Fatigue is in a very mild or beginning state.
-The more advance the Adrenal Fatigue, the more one should stay clear of adrenal glandular and its use is best left to the experienced clinician.
+The more advanced the Adrenal Fatigue, the more one should stay clear of adrenal glandular and its use is best left to the experienced clinician.

 3. Thymus Glandular